 There are new requirements relating to the context of the organization requiring the explicit identification of internal and external issues , needs and expectations affecting the quality management system’s ability to deliver results

-Depending on the system maturity, this may affect the culture of the organization as the basis for ISO 9001:2015.
+Depending on the system maturity, this may affect the culture of the organization as the basis for Management System Standards such as ISO 9001:2015.
 The change covers the change of mindset and behavior required of everyone connected within the quality management system.
-PDCA is very much alive in Clause .4 of the FDIS ISO 9001:2015 and operating at both a process level and an overall system level too.
+PDCA is very much alive in Clause 4 of the various Management System Standards and operating at both a process level and an overall system level too.

 Risk Assessment and Preventive Action